RongkunWang/NSWCalibration/README.md

 This is a repository of calibration scripts which need libraries from multiple NSW DAQ repos.

-**Small intro about NSWCalibration**
+# General info and dependencies

+## About NSWCalibration

 Calibration/configuration module is tied to the input file of .json format to manage data writing and further processing(plotting).
 Input file contains all data output paths, default names of the OPC server and communication port, self location path, channel mask and trimmer register json files, and desired default configuration .json file, etc.

+**Mandatory**

-SW has dependencies on the NSWConfiguration libraries - thus installation of NSWConfiguration is a pre-requisite.
+NSWCalibration has dependencies on the NSWConfiguration libraries of _UaoClientForOpcUa_ and _NSWConfiguration_ - thus installation of NSWConfiguration is a pre-requisite.

-**Installation**
+# Installation

 Move to the directory where NSWConfiguration is installed and: